bcrowe/cakephp-codesniffer-plugin/README.md

 License: MIT

+The plugin provides a quick way to run your (default) sniffer rules on your app - or part (Plugin for example) of it.
+It comes with good default settings for Cake apps and works out of the box as self-contained system.

+By default it
+- ignores webroot and Vendor folders (in app or plugin)
+- creates a log file in TMP for larger error reports where the console screen can't hold that much information)
+- NEW: Can now also auto-correct most standard CS issues using the phpcs-fixer branch.

-This is quite helpful when creating new sniffer rules (using tokenizer command) or to quickly run your default standard sniffs against your CakePHP app.
-It also provides some good default values regarding default settings in general.
+It is also quite helpful when creating new sniffer rules (using tokenizer command).

 ## Requirements

-CakePHP v2.x
+CakePHP 2.x

 ## How to use